tielyrr/Fujita-Lab--Project/README.md

 **numos.py** *(stands for ncbi updates macOS)*

 class NCBI_auto_updates()
-- It checks NCBI (ncbi.nlm.nih.gov), using their command-line interface, for any new genomes that are not in our existing collection on our local computer.
+- Checks NCBI (ncbi.nlm.nih.gov), using their command-line interface, for any new genomes that are not in the existing collection on our local computer.
 - If it finds new data, it checks for and handles duplicates, downloads the new data, then writes a CSV for easy-viewing and access to file paths.
 - A text file is written with a log of each update, a record of changes, successes, and failures.
 - An archive of the last metadata file you had before the update is saved.
 - A text file 'data_to_upload.txt' with the list of data to be uploaded to MySQL is created to be used in the next class.

 class parse_upload()
 - Reads 'data_to_upload.txt' into a list, then accesses the file paths in the CSV with those accession numbers.